 You also get 2MB of storage with it.
 It also has a barometer and Spektrum satellite port,s, which stands out from the crowd.
 Its dimensions are 36*36mm with 30.5mm mounting holes.

 It weighs around 5.4grams only.
 Below are some of the main features of the Dodo flight controller.

 - The company also donates some money, every time you buy a flight controller.
 So, your money is worth investing in and also going for a good cause.

 - It also has a micro USB socket and dedicated WS2811-style LEDs connector.

 - It is dirt cheap, and if you buy it from their official website, you get it for $10.
 So, if you are a beginner and don’t want to spend a lot of money and still want a good controller, then Dodo is for you.

 10- ABUSEMARK NAZE32 FLIGHT CONTROLLER

-- It is not made in China; instead, it is made in Japan that ensures the better quality of the controller.
+- It is not made in China; instead, it is made in Japan, ensuring the controller’s better quality.

-- It also has low resolution barometer that allows it to have altitude logging.
+- It also has a low-resolution barometer that allows it to have altitude logging.

 - You won’t be getting any compass with it.
-It can connect up to 4 channel receiver.
+It can connect up to 4 channel receivers.